sandor-ino/Telecine-Frame-by-Step/README.md

-# Telecine-Frame-by-Step-V1
+# Telecine-Frame-by-Step-V2

-Telecine Frame by Step V1 project (only in Italian language)
+Telecine Frame by Step V2 project new graphics and more (only in Italian language)

 application for digital acquisition film super8 or Normal8 (no audio)